 You have options aplenty if you want to stay in a room with a past.
 The Chattanooga Choo Choo hotel is a converted train station, which served all trains traveling southward from 1909 to 1970.
 The Bluff View Inn is a romantic B&B located in three turn-of-the-century homes, once owned by Chattanooga’s elite.
 The Dwell Hotel was once part of Fort James, a stone fort used in the Civil War.
-It was converted to a hotel after the war and after many decades in disrepair, reopened in 2003.
+It was converted to a hotel after the war and after many decades in disrepair, reopened with a new look and feel in 2016.
 Finally, The Read House opened in 1926 and offers rich architectural details, historic charm and plenty of local lore.

 You’ll want to start your day with an overview of Chattanooga’s history.
 A riverboat cruise highlights the rich resources of the Tennessee River Gorge (the reason we’ve been so darn popular for about the last 10,000 years).
 Expect lots of wildlife sightings and history of Chattanooga’s first inhabitants – the Native Americans.
 Chattanooga Ducks will also get you in the water and offers a kid-friendly highlight of Chattanooga’s past.

 Regardless of which route you choose, carve out time to walk around Ross’ Landing (the origins of the Trail of Tears), the Riverwalk (includes several significant Civil War sites), The Passage (an artistic tribute to the tribes of Chattanooga) and the Walnut Street Walking Bridge (built in 1890).